stat545ubc-2023/collaborative-team20/troubleshooting-2.md

 STAT 545A Troubleshooting Exercise for Milestone 2
 ================

-This is an empty file to enter troubleshooting activity for Milestone 2 for Team20
+This is an empty file to contain the 11 errors fixed in troubleshooting-2.Rmd and saved here indicating the up-to-date Rmd source.